github-community-projects/private-mirrors/README.md

         commit id:"up3"
 ```

-In essence, we use an intermediary public fork to merge the private fork into, and then merge the public fork into the upstream repository.
-This allows us to keep the private repo private while still allowing us to contribute to the upstream repository.
+The app uses an intermediary public fork to merge the private mirror into, and then enables the normal OSS contributor workflow into the upstream repository.
+This allows users to keep the private repo private while still allowing us to contribute to the upstream repository.
 Check out this [application flow diagram](./docs/architecture.md) for a more detailed look at how the app works.

-## Usage
+## Hosting

-> The app is not yet available on the GitHub Marketplace.
+The app is not yet available on the GitHub Marketplace.
 We are working on that and will update this section once it is available.
 Until then, you'll need to self-host the app.
 See the section on [Developing](#developing) for more information.

-## Hosting

 This app was created with the idea of self-hosting in mind and can be deployed to any hosting provider that supports Next.js/Docker.